tlhdan/Pathfinding-Algorithms/README.md

 - **Static maze visualization** – demonstrates classical search behavior and static Q-learning on a fixed maze
 - **Dynamic maze visualization** – demonstrates dynamic obstacle motion, replanning, and a learned policy in a changing environment

-## Running experiments

-Experiment scripts are located in `src/experiments/` and can be executed individually to regenerate CSV results and plots.
-Use the script names to run the scenario you want without modifying the code structure.

 ## Example output

 Static menu: